Justice (title): United States

 The United States Supreme Court consists of eight associate justices, headed by one chief justice.
-Each are titled justice whereas judges on the district courts and courts of appeals are called judge.
+Each is titled justice whereas judges on the district courts and courts of appeals are called judges.
 Though those appointed to the U.S. Supreme Court are usually lawyers, there is no requirement to be a judge or to have any prior experience serving in a lower court.
 A current example of this is Justice Elena Kagan, who served as a U.S. Solicitor General and was the Dean of Harvard Law School prior to her appointment in 2010.

 Within state courts, those who serve on the highest appellate court are likewise called justices, whereas those who serve on lower courts are judges.
 In most states, they are legally designated as justices, rather than as judges, with the only exception being Texas, where the title is divided between a civil and criminal court.
 Judges on a state's lower courts are also legally designated, with the exception being only a few states.

+In 1980, in anticipation for the possibility of a female justice joining the Supreme Court, it was agreed that the Mr. in Mr. Justice would be dropped.
+Thus, since 1980, the honorific Mr. is no longer appended to the names of justices in Supreme Court Reports, e.g. Justice Brennan's name would be given, not as Mr. Justice Brennan, but solely as Justice Brennan.